HenryMorganDibie/mvno-intelligence-hub/docs/api_specs.md

-Here is a professional set of specs you can drop into that file.
-It makes the project look "complete" and explains the technical architecture you've built so far.

-Run this on the server to fill the file:
-`nano docs/api_specs.md`
-(Then paste the content below and hit `Ctrl+O`, `Enter`, `Ctrl+X`)

----

 # 🛰️ MVNO Intelligence Hub - API & Integration Specs

 This document outlines the data structures and integration points for the Intelligence Hub as of **Step 4 (Optimization Engine)** completion.